drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 }
 ```

-You can see that the permalink is calculated via a postPermalink filter,
+You can see that the permalink is calculated via a postPermalink
-defined in my .eleventy.js file as so:
+[filter][12], defined in my .eleventy.js file as so:

+**.eleventy.js**:
 ``` javascript
 const dayjs = require('dayjs');
 const utc = require('dayjs/plugin/utc')